 If a wolf happens to take some sort of fatal damage, it will enter the "downed" state.
 A downed wolf becomes immobilized and unresponsive to any commands.

-You have a few minutes to revive the wolf before they’re gone forever using either a golden wolf treat or a wolf emergency kit.
+You can revived your canine pal using either a golden wolf treat or a wolf emergency kit.
+Rescue Hounds can also revive tamed wolves!

-Wolf Emergency Kits will revive a downed wolf, bringing them back up to the health that they had just before being KO’d.
+Wolf Emergency Kits will revive a downed wolf, bringing them back up to the health that they had just before being KO'd.
 Kits are consumed upon use.
-Don’t have one on?
-Another way of reviving a downed wolf is to have a Rescue Hound revive them.
-Note that a wolf who takes fatal damage from lava will not enter the downed state – this is the one situation to avoid if at all possible.
+Don't have one?
+There's another way to revive them!

 This add-on also now includes armor for tamed wolves!
 Similar to player armor, armor made from higher tier materials do a better job at protecting your canine friend.
 To remove armor, use shears on the wolf.
 Only the wolf's owner can change its equipment.